skrax/Cookbook/README.md

 Serves one.
 ## Recipe
-Write short and precise sentences -> one sentence per line
+Write short and precise sentences -> one sentence per line.

 Explain the thoughtprocess, f.e. temperature of ingredients.